vlandham/vlandham.github.com/_posts/2017-01-24-shaw_bros_analysis.md

 So here is a bit of data exploration fun.
 The analysis is in R, using tips and tricks from Hadley Wickham's wonderful new [Data Science in R](http://r4ds.had.co.nz/) book.

 The full analysis code can be found in this [R Notebook](http://vallandingham.me/shaw_bros/analyze/analyze_shaw.nb.html), which includes the code and graphs in an integrated format.
 And (spoilers!), the end [Actor Collaboration Network](http://vallandingham.me/shaw_bros/) and the rest of the  code can be [found on github](https://github.com/vlandham/shaw_bros).

+Come for the Kung Fu, stay for the word embedding and interactive networks!

 ### Shaw Brothers, Through The Ages